michalporeba/dangilydd/README.md

-# diversity
+# People and their Abilitis in Use (PATAIU)

-A tool to manage individuals with diverse skills and abilities.
+A tool to manage events requiring individuals with diverse skills and abilities.